-The Ration weighs 16 ounces, tied for third in our test with the Patagonia Linked and Patagonia Lightweight Black Hole Cinch 20L.
-That weight includes the removable hauling cover (more about that in a minute) which weighs about 4.5 ounces.
+The Ration weighs 16 ounces (453 grams).
+That weight includes the removable hauling cover (more about that in a minute), which weighs about 4.5 ounces.
 The hip-belt and velcro ice axe keeper are also removable.
-With that stuff out of the picture the Ration weighs about the same as the lightest pack in the review, the Flash.
+With that stuff out of the picture the Ration weighs about the same as the lightest packs in our test.

-The Ration is made of the same rather low denier fabric - 210D nylon - as the Arc'teryx Cierzo 18.
+The Ration is made of a rather low denier fabric - 210D nylon.
 Recognizing this fabric's low abrasion resistance, the Trango designers came up with a clever solution: a cover that goes over the pack when hauling.
 This bumped the pack's durability rating.

 This bag comes with most of our favorite "standard" features, including hydration compatibility and a key clip.
 It's missing the built-in whistle in the sternum strap buckle.
 There are two interior drop-in pockets made of mesh, which makes it easier to view the contents.

-Many of the packs in this test get you part way to attaching an ice axe but leave some of the processes up to the climber.
-For climbers who want or need the whole setup, the Ration and the Arc'teryx Cierzo 18 have complete attachment points for the head and shaft of the ice axe.
+Many of the packs in this test get you partway to attaching an ice axe but leave some of the processes up to the climber.
+For climbers who want or need the whole setup, the Ration has complete attachment points for the head and shaft of the ice axe.